 We started off by making an anchor chart together.
 I made the “shell” of the anchor chart ahead of time so that we could talk through it as a class.
 I strongly believe in making anchor charts WITH a class, but I have also found that making these “shells” eliminates any down time while creating them.
-I just leave the most important content out.
+Usually, I just leave the most important content out.

 After we filled it in together, we started practicing the skill using our Super Sentences Flip Books.
 We have had so much fun with these to start the school year– it's amazing how turning a regular worksheet into a flip book can make all the difference in how engaged your students are.

 The next day, I wanted a memorable way to review what the students had learned yesterday.
 I went on Flocabulary and found this A-MAZING video that teaches students about using coordinating conjunctions to make compound sentences.